15.THE FORGOTTEN INDUSTRIES OF MAGALANG

 In 1863, Magalang experienced a disastrous tragedy that Magaleños will never forget.
 Parua river was overflowed and engulfed the whole town proper.
 Some of the old residents' lives perished, properties destroyed, and everybody greatly affected.
 Old residents of San Bartolome disagreed about the transfer of the town proper.
 Faustino's son Pablo was appointed as gobernadorcillo of Magalang in that time; and the issue of transfer was never been settled.
 Aquino, Quiambao and Pineda families proposed the transfer of the town from San Bartolome to the northern barrio of Matondo, while the parish priest, Fr.
 Ignacio Manzanares, OSA proposed the transfer of the town to San Pedro Talimunduc in the foothills of Mt.
 Arayat; which cleared earlier by the residents from Angeles led by Cristobal Lacson.
 To solve the disagreement, Alcalde Mayor Ramon Barroeta issued an order on December 13, 1863 to transfer the town from San Bartolome to San Pedro Talimunduc.
 He also laid out the foundations of a new town bordering Parua river on the north, later it will become the new town of Concepcion.
 Fr.
 Ignacio Manzanares, OSA led the transfer together with Pablo and his family; with Suing, Cortes, Dizon and David families joined them.
 Fr.
 Manzanares successfully transferred the town proper with the old residents of San Pedro Talimunduc welcomed them.

 Felipe was appointed as teniente mayor of Magalang in 1885.
-He first married Juana Dizon, but they childless.
-After Juana's death, Felipe married Luisa Yutuc; and their marriage bore four children; Antonio, Miguela, Ceferina and Maria Luisa.
-Antonio served as municipal president of Magalang in 1923, married thrice, his first wife is Juana Trinidad, second wife is Rosa Dalusung and third and last wife, Nicolasa Quizon, a school teacher; Ceferina married Alfonso Manaloto and Maria Luisa married his first cousin, Dr. Andres J. Luciano; Miguela remained single for the rest of her life.
-After Luisa died, he married a certain woman from Cruz clan and they bore only child, Rosalina, married to his first cousin, Pablo A. Luciano.
+Felipe married Luisa Yutuc; and their marriage bore five children; Antonio, Miguela, Ceferina, Graciana and Maria Luisa.
+Antonio served as municipal president of Magalang in 1923, married thrice, he married to Juana Trinidad, second is to Rosa Dizon Dalusung and lastly to Nicolasa Sanchez Quizon, a school teacher; Ceferina married Alfonso Manaloto and Maria Luisa married his first cousin, Dr. Andres J. Luciano; both Miguela and Graciana remained single for the rest of their lives.
+After Luisa died, Felipe married Juana Dizon and they bore only child, Rosalina, married to his first cousin, Pablo A. Luciano.
+They had only child, Orocia Carina Luciano who married to Dr. Pastor Magbag.

 The famous present generation of the Lucianos are, Victor Jose I. Luciano, former president of Clark International Airport Authority, basketball player and coach, Ed Ocampo, and the veteran film actress, Liza Lorena and his son, actor Tonton Gutierrez.